 - In Lao PDR, 96% of people --predominantly women – rely heavily on solid biomass for cooking and heating.

-- National data ranks respiratory diseases as the number one cause of death in Lao PDR, which is closely linked with early and long-life exposure to harmful emissions from cookstoves.
+- National data rank respiratory diseases as the number one cause of death in Lao PDR.
+These are linked to early and long-life exposure to toxic gases from cookstoves, among other causes.
+A typical wood-burning cookstove emits 300-400 cigarettes worth of smoke an hour into the environment around the stove.

 - In collaboration with the Ministry of Energy and Mines, the Lao PDR Clean Stove Initiative, under the Health Governance and Nutrition Development Project of the World Bank, is piloting a holistic approach to introduce 50,000 “super clean stoves” through results-based financing (RBF).